greatcodeclub/pong/README.md

 ### Setting up your dev environment

 You can opened up `game.html` directly in your browser using the `file://` protocol.
 However, I recommend you start a real web server.
-If you have pyton installed:
+If you have python installed:

     $ python -m SimpleHTTPServer